Biology Undergraduate Major (BS, HBS)

 The undergraduate BS degree in Biology is designed for students seeking an interdisciplinary background in the life sciences.
 The major couples a comprehensive biological, physical and quantitative sciences core with a variety of electives that can be catered to meet diverse professional goals.
 Undergraduate research, internship, teaching and study abroad experience are strongly recommended, and credits can be integrated with major requirements.
 Biology majors receive excellent training for graduate and professional programs.

 Corvallis Campus students may choose to complete one transcript-visible option in Ecology, Genetics, Marine Biology and Ecology, Physiology and Behavior, Pre-Dentistry/Biology, Pre-Education Biology, Pre-Medicine/Biology, or Pre-Veterinary Medicine.
-Options in the Biology major require fifteen or fewer additional credits (one term) beyond the basic Biology major, and most students can complete the additional option course work in four years.
+Students may not declare more than one option in the Biology major.
+Options in the Biology major require 15 or fewer additional credits beyond the basic Biology major except for the Pre-Medical option which includes 20 or fewer additional credit because of coursework required for the MCAT.
+Most students can complete the additional option coursework in four years.
+Option or major coursework can be shared with other programs unless those programs have restrictions on sharing.

 Major Code: 509